butaixianran/Blender-Vmd-Retargeting/README.md

 * Set camera height offset or rotation rate if needed

 # Install
-* Buy it at blender official market website.
-* Then install the .zip file you get from online shop.
+* Install the .zip file you get from online shop.
 * Search "Vmd retargeting" in your addon list and enable it.
 * In viewport, press "N" to display tool panels, select "Vmd Retarget" panel